junhong420/junhong_WAD_Assignment1/README.md

 For some tips in formatting text in readme file, refer to https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

 # References

 Provide the references that you have used to support your assignment.

+addRoom - Adds a new room to the hotel. checkRoomAvailability - Checks if a room is available. assignRoom - Assigns an available room to a guest. addStaffMember - Adds a new staff member to the hotel. listStaff - Lists all staff members.